xanderhades/railsgoat/notes.md

 I added `.github/actions/workflows/daast.yml` to scan the repository with OWASP Zap on a merge to master and upload the results to GitHub, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman%2CZAProxy

 ## setup railsgoat
-Read `README.md` for instructions to run railsgoat locally.
-I'll go with the provided docker compose stack.
+I read `README.md` for instructions to run railsgoat locally.
+I went go with the provided docker compose stack.

 `docker-compose` has been deprecated, on my environment I had to use `docker compose` instead.